tailor-platform/frontend-packages/packages/minitailorctl/README.md

 npm install -g @tailor-platform/minitailorctl
 ```

-As a result, the `minitailorctl` command (and its `mtctl` alias) will be available in your terminal.
+As a result, the `minitailorctl` command (and its `mtctl` alias as well) will be available in your terminal.

 ## Features